 Cardas Golden Reference powercable – Changing the IEC connector

-It came with a standard Apsa IEC connector, soundwise also standard but as it turns out there aren't many alternatives that can be used easily.
+The cable came with a standard Apsa IEC connector, soundwise also standard but as it turns out there aren’t many alternatives that can be used easily.

 Here you can see the tiny airtubes that surround the actual conductors.
 The shield is not connected at this end.

 On this picture you can see a big blob.
 The previous owner had tried to remove it as can be seen by the cut.
 It turns out to be impossible to remove.

 Now it really becomes clear that you have to work around the ferrite ring through which the earth conductor has been wound and then dipped in some kind of glue.
 The wires had also been tinned sloppily, but I couldn’t just cut off the soldered part since the leads were already too short.